QuineDot/rust-learning/src/dyn-trait-overview.md

 The *only* subtypes in Rust involve lifetimes and types which are higher-ranked over lifetimes.

+<small>(Pedantic self-correction: trait objects have lifetimes and thus [are supertypes in that sense.](./dyn-covariance.md) However that's not the same concept that most Rust learners get confused about; there is no supertype relationship with the implementing types.)</small>

 ### `dyn Trait` is not universally applicable

 We'll look at the details in their own sections, but in short, you cannot